azoth-lang/azoth.language.reference/src/introduction.md

 by specifically marking methods that the base class will call subclass implementations with the `open` keyword.

-### Named Constructors
+### Named Initializers

-Constructors can be given names to indicate their purpose and meaning.
+Initializers can be given names to indicate their purpose and meaning.

 ## Uncommon Features